 In Nevada, whether you need witnesses or a notary depends on which health care directives you make.

-In Nevada, your health care directive may include one or two documents, depending on your wishes.
+In Nevada, your health care directives may include one or two documents, depending on your wishes.

-- With your Declaration (commonly called a living will) you can leave instructions about the kind of health care you would like to receive if you become incapacitated.
+- You may use a living will (sometimes called a declaration) to provide instructions about the kind of health care you would like to receive if you become incapacitated.

-- In your Durable Power of Attorney for Health Care, you can name a trusted person (called your attorney-in-fact for health care) to make health care decisions on your behalf.
+- You may make a durable power of attorney for health care to name a trusted person (called your attorney-in-fact for health care) to make health care decisions on your behalf.

 After you create your documents, you must sign them and have them either notarized or witnessed, according to the following rules.

-Declaration: Your declaration must be signed by two witnesses.
+Living Will: Your living will must be signed by two witnesses.
 Although the law does not restrict who can serve as a witness, we suggest that your witnesses be at least 18 years old and that your attorney-in-fact for health care decisions not act as a witness.

 Durable Power of Attorney for Health Care: If you grant your agent power to direct your burial or cremation, your document must be notarized.
 If you do not grant this power, you may choose to have your document signed by two witnesses or notarized.
 If you choose to have the document witnessed, neither of your witnesses may be:

 - an employee of a health care provider